 Why did we dine here? – Cavalier is a British style restaurant in downtown San Francisco from Anna Weinberg, James Nicholas and Chef Jennifer Puccio, owners of the restaurants Marlowe and Park Tavern.
 They’ve done a great job in the past, so it was time to give their latest venture a try.
 This restaurant is next door to the San Francisco Centre Shopping Complex, making it very convenient.
 Chef Puccio was present when we dined here for lunch.
 The interiors deep red color scheme with lots of conservative wood, sets the scene.

 Why did we dine here? – Chabaa Thai is a Thai Restaurant in San Francisco’s Sunset District.
 We happened to be in the area, shopping at the great produce store next door.
-Looking on Yelp, nearby Marnee and Chabaa are both rated four star for Thai.
+Looking on Yelp, nearby Marnee Thai and Chabaa are both rated four star for Thai.
 This restaurant does a lot of to-go business.
 Be sure to try Kin Khao.